aalptekins/PasswordGenerator/README.md

 Clone the repository to your local machine using the following command:

 - Open the project in your preferred Java IDE.
-- Compile and run the PasswordGeneratorApp.java file.
+- Compile and run the file.
 - The application will display a menu with options to customize the password generation process.
 - Select the desired password criteria and follow the prompts to generate and save the password.